domgarr/taco-loco/README.md

 # quick-start
 To run the server and client.
+- import existing maven project ( I used Eclipse)

-- mvn spring-boot:run
+- run as maven build... goals: mvn spring-boot:run

-or

-- mvn package
-- cd taco-loco/target
-- java -jar *.jar

 Navigate to localhost:8080/ to utilize a UI that allows for use of the following APIs shown below.